Global Studies FAQs

 Typically, although other faculty sharing common interests may agree to act as your advisor.
 Please consult them first.

-Is there a plan I should follow to complete the Global Studies major?
+Is there a plan I should follow to complete my Global Studies major?

 There are as many paths to completing a Global Studies degree as there are individual students, so we encourage you to work closely with your major and four-year advisors to make sure that you pass all the milestones, both required and elective, prior to graduation.